 - Research xviii suggests that women experiencing domestic abuse are more likely to experience mental health problems.
-In contrast, women with mental health problems are more likely to be domestically abused, with 30-60% of women with mental health problems have experienced domestic violence. - has a significant impact on children's mental health.
+In contrast, women with mental health problems are more likely to be domestically abused, with 30-60% of women with mental health problems have experienced domestic violence. - Exposure to domestic violence has a significant impact on children's mental health.
 Many studies have found strong links between poorer educational outcomes and higher levels of mental health problems.xix